jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Gaki.md

 RacialMods:
 Languages: Common
 SQ:
+SpecialAbilities:
-SpecialAbilities: Aversion to Sun and Moon (Ex) A gaki takes 1d4 points of fire damage every round it's exposed to the light of a full moon.
+  Aversion to Sun and Moon (Ex): >
+    A gaki takes 1d4 points of fire damage every round it's exposed to the light of a full moon.
 It takes 1d4 points of cold damage every round it is exposed to direct sunlight.
+  Compulsive Hunger (Ex): >
-Compulsive Hunger (Ex) Despite being undead, a gaki is plagued by an insatiable hunger, and believes it can gain a normal body or rest in peace if it consumes the right mixture of flesh, food, and drink.
+    Despite being undead, a gaki is plagued by an insatiable hunger, and believes it can gain a normal body or rest in peace if it consumes the right mixture of flesh, food, and drink.
 A gaki that finds a corpse or is offered food, wine, holy water, or flowers must succeed at a DC 20 Will save or spend one turn trying to grab and consume it.
 Its narrow neck prevents it from swallowing more than a tiny amount, and it gives up after 1 round of attempting to do so.
 A gaki that consumes holy water in this way is not harmed by it.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: